Modification of Parental Responsibility or Time-Sharing

 Post-judgment relief is different from when you initially established parental responsibility and time-sharing.
 Either the court made a determination, with broad discretion, as to parental responsibility and time-sharing, or the parties entered into an agreement, which they intended to be bound by.
 This Parenting Plan, or the older Settlement Agreement, was made part of the final judgment of divorce or paternity and the parties were ordered to comply with the terms and conditions of the Parenting Plan or Settlement Agreements.

-When asking the court to change the Parenting Plan or Settlement Agreements, there must be a substantial, material change in circumstances not contemplated at the time of the Final Judgment ratifying the Parenting Plan or Settlement Agreement.
+When asking the court to change the Parenting Plan or Settlement Agreements, there must be a substantial, material change in circumstances not contemplated at the entry of the Final Judgment ratifying the Parenting Plan or Settlement Agreement.
 The change in circumstance must be significant and material to warrant a change in the parental responsibility and/or time-sharing schedule, and the change in the parental responsibility and/or time-sharing is in the children’s best interest.
 Modification of a time sharing agreement or parenting plan is provided under Florida Statute §61.13.

 Determination of the best interests of the child shall be made by evaluating all of the factors affecting the welfare and interests of the particular minor child and the circumstances of that family, including, but not limited to: